kxc184/color-picker-vite/README.md

 # Objective

 Implement a Color Picker feature where a user can select any color, and the app will display the top 3 closest Sherwin-Williams paint colors.
-Each match should be shown as a color chip with:

 ## 📁 Project Structure